The Discovery Building

 About

-The Discovery Building will be a new world-class scientific support and operations facility at Rothera Research Station in Antarctica.
-This cutting-edge building has been designed with a focus on sustainable and environmental design and will house both the science and operations teams at the UKs largest Antarctic research station.
+The Discovery Building will be a new scientific support and operations facility at Rothera Research Station in Antarctica.
+The building has been designed with a focus on sustainable and environmental design and will house both the science and operations teams at the UKs largest Antarctic research station.

-Work began on constructing the new building in 2019 as part of the wider Rothera Modernisation project with the building expected to be completed in 2025.
+Work began on constructing the building in 2019 as part of the Rothera Modernisation project with the building expected to be completed and handed over to BAS in 2025.

 The Discovery Building was named in 2019 to mark the 200th anniversary of the discovery of Antarctica.
 The construction of the Discovery Building was started in that year.